The only organization dedicated solely to helping state boards advance equity and excellence in public education.

 According to the NASBE Bylaws, to be eligible to serve as secretary-treasurer, individuals shall:

-Area Directors: (In 2023-24, only northeastern and southern regions are up for election)
+(In 2025-26, only southern and northeast regions are up for election)

 Area directors represent the northeastern, southern, central, and western regions on the board of directors.
 Area directors serve a two-year term and elections are staggered by region.